-Students in the School of Art have several opportunities to exhibit their work from the school in the Gallery at Gatewood and gallery space in Downtown Greensboro.
-Our current MFA graduates install their Thesis Exhibition at the Weatherspoon Art Museum every spring.
+Students in the School of Art have several opportunities to exhibit their work in the Gallery at Gatewood Studio Arts Building and at Greensboro Project Space (GPS) in Downtown Greensboro.
+Our current MFA graduates install their Thesis Exhibitions at both GPS and at the Weatherspoon Art Museum every Spring.

-The Senior Show will run from May 5 to May 12, 2017 in the School of Art - Gatewood Gallery.
+The Senior Show will run from May 5 – May 12, 2017 in the School of Art – Gatewood Gallery.
 It is required of all graduating BFA Students of the School of Art.
-Drop off date: May 1 & 2.
+Drop-off date: May 1 & 2.
 Pick up work May 12th.

 The Weatherspoon Art Museum hosts an exhibition of MFA graduates each Spring.
 The School of Art and the College of Arts and Sciences is pleased to present work by our most recent MFA graduates.